pfreyp/SC17_Developer_Lab/Setup.md

 The instance just started is preconfigured with remote desktop protocol (RDP) services.
 - From your local machine, start a remote desktop protocol client
    - On Windows: press the Windows key and type "remote desktop".
 You should see the "Remote Desktop Connection" show in the list of programs.
 Alternatively you could also directly invoke mstsc.exe.
+Set your remote desktop client to use 24-bit for color depth (Option->Display tab).

    - On Linux: any RDP client such a Remmina or Vinagre are suitable
    - On macOS: Microsoft Remote Desktop from the Mac App Store